Should I Sleep With the Windows Open in Winter? The Benefits for You — And Your Bedroom

 (Image credit: Locke de Santa Joana)

-Aside from the pleasant weather and the cheery vibes that come with summer, the best part about this season is the freedom to keep your windows and patio doors wide open.
-The warm breeze and fresh air make so much of a difference, especially within the restful quarters of a bedroom.
+Aside from the pleasant weather and the cheery vibes, the best part about summer is the freedom it brings to keep your windows and patio doors wide open.
+The warm breeze and fresh air can make all the difference, especially in the restful quarters of a bedroom.

-But as the seasons transition and the temperatures dip further and further from hot to temperate and finally cold, the act of opening windows is one that is stowed away until warmer weather prevails.
-But the truth to how often you should open your windows in winter is more than one would prefer, especially since the frigid air can tamper with the cozy atmosphere you have going.
+As the seasons transition and temperatures dip, however, the act of opening windows is reserved for the months when warmer weather prevails.
+But the guidance on how often you should open your windows in winter is probably more than one would prefer, especially since the frigid air can tamper with the cozy atmosphere you're trying to achieve.

-And when it comes to the windows attached to your primary, the answer is actually no different.
-However, there are some positives and negatives to consider.
-So, we've collected everything we need to know from the experts to allow you a chance to make the decision that's right for your home.
+The same goes for the windows in your primary bedroom.
+But there are some positives and negatives to consider.
+Here, we've collected everything we need to know from the experts to allow you a chance to make the decision that's right for your home.

 Should You Sleep with Your Bedroom Windows Open in Winter?